dcunited001/te-xel-io/app/posts/2015-02-03-nutrition-hacks-to-optimize-your-workouts.md

 Also a bit expensive, but I'm not taking this for bone health.
 Magnesium is incredibly important for many things, but especially mental clarity.
 I'm pretty sure there are a ton of preventable health crises in America that are actually caused by *mineral deficiencies.*

-If you don't understand how neurons fire, they do transmit electric charges.
-However, these electric charges are caused by disparity in various ion levels -- I learned about this in a ton of detail from Coursera's [Drugs in the Brain](https://www.coursera.org/course/drugsandbrain) class.
+If you don't understand how neurons fire, they transmit electric charges.
+However, it's more than just electric current, which IMO just represents an aggregate of a other information, represented in the local quanta of various ions.
+These electric charges are caused by disparity in various ion levels -- I learned about this in a ton of detail from Coursera's [Drugs in the Brain](https://www.coursera.org/course/drugsandbrain) class.
+When the disparity of ion levels reaches a certain level -- or when an upstream neuron fires and causes a change in the electric charge of the connected neurons -- a neuron will fire.

 There are four primary ions for neural signalling and they include Calcium, Potassium and Magnesium.
+They are all positively charged ions and I believe that the **ion size** determines the functional aspects of these ions in the brain.
+In other words, our brain doesn't just deal in *ones and zeros* represented by electric current, the electric currents are aggregates of signals which use the various ions to further encode information.
+And thus, it's actually the ions that we need to further observe -- these are the cause of the electric signals, which are represent a negatively charged summation of the positively charged ions.

+#### Sooo ...
+Neurochemistry is Complicated
+### But Here's My Point

-Therefore, if your brain has insufficient levels of these ions or these ions are not properly dispersed through your neurons, then your brain is going to have a real hard time keepin' it real.
+If your brain has insufficient levels of these ions or these ions are not properly dispersed through your neurons, then your brain is going to have a real hard time keepin' it real.

 What's the problem?
 If simple nutrition can prevent health problems, then why don't we just *grow better food?*  *Strained resource systems* and **overpopulation**, quite simply.
 Another blog for another day.
 But basically, it would be incredibly difficult to make the numbers work and a lot of corporations -- *ahem,* Monsanto and McDonalds -- just don't want to believe it -- *because wouldn't that be inconveneint!*